Tangsang2003/web-development/README.md

    -  Important to note that, the CSS inside animate only works for numeric valued properties.
 Example, we can't change the color to red.
 -  We can also chain animations.
 Example: `$("h1").slideUp().slide(Down).animate({opacity:"50%"});` will first slide up h1, then slideDown, and then finally decreases the opacity to 50%.

+### 4.1 The Simon Game
+- Created the simon game, which is a memory game for remembering sequences.
+- Changed the implementation.
+In the bootcamp, only the latest button is given to remember at each new level, but I implemented in such a way that the whole sequence is given at each level.
+- Have used different jQuery concepts.
+- Also, added help section and new sounds.
+- The whole game can be found [here](./jQuery/The%20Simon%20Game/).